 There have been a series of discounts and grants for businesses announced by the Government in response to the Covid-19 pandemic.
 These pages now include information about these measures and what to do to receive the Enhanced Retail Discount, the Business Support Grant Funds and the Nursery Discount.

 In the Autumn Budget of 2018 the chancellor announced a Retail Discount scheme.
 This scheme will run in 2019/20, 2020/21 and the 2021/22 financial years.

 Spring Budget 2017 and Autumn Statement 2019 Reliefs

-Additional Rate Relief Schemes were announced in the Spring Budget to assist businesses which, following the Business Rates revaluation and changes to other reliefs, face the largest increases in the amount of rates payable.
+Additional Rate Relief Schemes were announced in the 2017 Spring Budget to assist businesses which, following the 2017 Business Rates revaluation and changes to other reliefs, faced the largest increases in the amount of rates payable.
 In summary the measures announced were as follows:

 Supporting Small Businesses

 Revaluation Discretionary Relief

 A discretionary funding pot of £300 million has been made available nationally.
 It is payable over 4 years to enable billing authorities to support those facing the steepest increases in their Business Rates.
 The scheme will help businesses with a rateable value of less than £200,000 and facing an increase in Business Rates of over 12.5% this financial year.
 The ratepayer must have been in occupation on 31 March 2017.